 Full automation means taking a full-robot approach for both trade entry and exit.

 The obvious benefits include consistency and measurability.
 We are are removing the fickle human factor after all.
-It’s also easier to trade multiple markets simultaneously this way and better on your eyes than watching every tick of the CL crude oil futures.
+It’s also easier to trade multiple markets simultaneously this way and better on your eyes than watching every tick of oil price formation.

 Some drawbacks of fully automated trading systems include that they are rather inflexible and often perform poorly in changing market environments.
 Distinguishing between mean reversion and trending periods is a skill that represents the edge of a successful trader.
 In essence automated systems also need to be constantly monitored and turned on and off by a human to avoid massive drawdowns.
 So much for the combo of full automation and sipping piña coladas on the beach all day.